The 2025 AES Europe Student Recording Competition

 • Submission must not be mastered.

-Announcement Date: Finalists will be announced 1-2 weeks prior to the start of the AES Convention.
-It’s important to note that the judging panel holds the discretion to determine the number of finalists, which will be based on the overall number of entries received.
+Announcement Date: Finalists will be announced 2-3 weeks prior to the start of the AES Convention.
+It’s important to note that the judging panel holds the discretion to determine the number of finalists.

 Submission Guidelines: